0xAX/linux-insides/Misc/how_kernel_compiled.md

 ---------------------------------------------------------------------------------

 There are many things to prepare before the kernel compilation can be started.
-The main point here is to find and configure The type of compilation, to parse command line arguments that are passed to `make`, etc...
-So let's dive into the top `Makefile` of the Linux kernel.
+The main point here is to find and configure the type of compilation, to parse command line arguments that are passed to `make`, etc...
+So let's dive into the top `Makefile` of Linux kernel.

-The Linux kernel top `Makefile` is responsible for building two major products: [vmlinux](https://en.wikipedia.org/wiki/Vmlinux) (the resident kernel image) and the modules (any module files).
-The [Makefile](https://github.com/torvalds/linux/blob/master/Makefile) of the Linux kernel starts with the definition of the following variables:
+The top `Makefile` of Linux kernel is responsible for building two major products: [vmlinux](https://en.wikipedia.org/wiki/Vmlinux) (the resident kernel image) and the modules (any module files).
+The [Makefile](https://github.com/torvalds/linux/blob/master/Makefile) of the Linux kernel starts with the definition of following variables:

 ```Makefile
 VERSION = 4